Definition of

 The momentum

-Momentum is a fundamental physical magnitude used in mechanical theories to describe the movement of bodies.
-In classical mechanics, its definition is obtained by multiplying the mass of a body by its speed at a given point in time.
+Known as quantity of motion , momentum, impetus or linear moment, a fundamental physical quantity used in mechanical theories to describe the movement of bodies.
+For classical mechanics, its definition is achieved by multiplying the mass of a body by its speed at a given point in time.

-Its origins date back to the 17th century, more precisely to the work " Discourses and Mathematical Demonstrations Concerning Two New Sciences ", published in 1638 by Galileo Galilei, in whose pages he refers to the concept through the term "impetus".
+Its origins date back to the 17th century, more precisely from the work " Discourses and mathematical demonstrations around two new sciences ", published in 1638 by Galileo Galilei, in whose pages he refers to the concept through the term "impetus".

 Ways to understand momentum